NourozR/Datacamp-Articles/Stock Price Prediction Using Deep Learning in Keras/ReadMe.md

-My first article is on: Stock Price Prediction Using LSTM-RNN in Keras
+My first article is on: Stock Price Prediction Using LSTM-RNN in Keras (Expected Submission Date: 20th November, 2017)

-It covers following ideas:
+It will cover following ideas:

 - Introduction on Stock Price, source of data, importance of Stock Prediction in Finance and Economics.
 - Time-series data, introduction to the dataset and OHLC average